tiy-sa-python-django/onboarding/README.md

 I cannot stress enough the importance of honesty and open communication.

-For the sake of Clarity, we'll define Honesty as:
+For the sake of clarity, we'll define Honesty as:
 >Honesty - sincere, blameless, fairly earned, simple, unpretentious, and free of deceit.

 ## Homework Policy

 * All assignments are due at 8am before class begins
 * No assignments should include copy and pasted code
   - Working with others is encouraged, though.
-Even if you work together, your fingers should type everything you turn in
+Even if you work together, your fingers should type everything you turn in, and more importantly, you should *understand* every line of code.
 * No assignments should include code lifted or 'borrowed' from someone else without proper citation and licensing
-* Working with other students on your homework is encouraged, but what you turn in should be entirely written by you
+  - For instance, Stack Exchange is a popular 'answers' site.
+If you use an answer to help you get a solution, provide a link to that answer.
+Again, please make sure you understand the code you use, even if you got help.
 * Incomplete homework is better than late homework
 * Late homework is better than no homework
 * Asking for clarification or help on assignments is encouraged